DavHau/mach-nix/examples.md

 ```

 ### buildPythonPackage / buildPythonApplication
-Whenever `requirements` are not explicitly specified, they will be extracted automatically from teh packages setup.py/setup.cfg.
-The same goes for the `name` and `version`
+Whenever `requirements` are not explicitly specified, they will be extracted automatically from the packages setup.py/setup.cfg.
+The same goes for the `name` and `version`.
 #### Build python package from its source code
 ```nix
 mach-nix.buildPythonPackage /python-project-path